Autumn Budget 2025: Expert insights on what it could mean for you. Learn more

 Community data is often inconsistent, with the local configuration of clinical systems allowing these problems to be perpetuated.
 This leads to challenges in measuring activity, patient outcomes, and productivity alongside soft metrics, such as workforce wellbeing, resulting in investment cases or savings plans that don’t have an evidence base.
 The historic reporting asks from commissioners have added to the inconsistency rarely aligning to one another or national counting rules.
 This is compounded in ICBs where funding is being more centralised, and as other providers vie for the same resources and financial pot they’re rightfully questioning where investment should be prioritised.

 Block contracts which haven’t been updated to reflect changes in demand post-COVID-19 haven’t supported the necessary mindset to truly understand the value of community services and their future potential.
-NHS England are publishing new currencies for use in 2025/26, signaling a move to a more standardised approach to using data to inform funding for community care, and if latest reports are to be believed, the Government is favouring a return to competition and choice to drive up standards.
+NHS England are publishing new currencies for use in 2025/26, signalling a move to a more standardised approach to using data to inform funding for community care, and if latest reports are to be believed, the Government is favouring a return to competition and choice to drive up standards.

 The financial incentive provided by Payment by Results (PbR) drove improvements in acute data in the decade preceding COVID-19.
 However, the need for high-quality data extends far beyond financial motivations, as illustrated in the graphic below.
 Delivering the 10-year plan will require a better understanding of community services at the national, regional, and local level.
 Good quality data puts the patient at the centre of decision making.